-We will establish two committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee and a compensation committee.
+We have two committees under the board of directors: an audit committee and a compensation committee.
 We have adopted a charter for each of the two committees.

 A company of which more than 50% of the voting power is held by a single entity is considered a "controlled company" under Section 303A of the Corporate Governance Rules of the NYSE.
 A controlled company need not comply with the applicable NYSE corporate governance rules requiring its board of directors to have a majority of independent directors and independent compensation and nominations/corporate governance committees.
 Because more than 50% of the voting power of our company will be held by E-House immediately following this offering, we will qualify as a "controlled company" under the Corporate Governance Rules of the NYSE.
 Immediately following this offering, the company will avail itself of the controlled company exception provided under those rules.
 As a result, we will not have a majority of independent directors nor a separate nominating committee.
 In addition, our compensation committee will not consist entirely of independent directors and we will not be required to have an annual performance evaluation of the compensation committee.